• Skip navigation

 Arts Council of Wales

-• Awarded by Arts Council of Wales and Creative Wales Awards.
+• Arts Council of Wales and Creative Wales Awards.

 • Applicants should live in Wales and the proposed project should happen in Wales.